 If you suspect your dog has flea allergy dermatitis, therefore, do not wash your dog for 3 to 7 days before visiting your veterinarian for a diagnosis.
 If you do, you may wash away all the flea "dirt", making diagnosis a bit more difficult.

 You can try to find traces of flea excrement on your dog body.

 Look for something like flecks of black pepper on your dog's skin.
 Use a comb to remove some such "black pepper" flecks and put them on a sheet of white paper towel.
 Add a drop of water to each fleck.

 If the flecks are just dirt, nothing will happen.
-However, if the flecks are flea excrement, they will turn red in about 60 seconds because they contain dried blood and will be rehydrated by water.
+But if the flecks are flea excrement, they will turn red in about 60 seconds because they contain dried blood and will be rehydrated by water.

 If flea excrement is not found on the dog's body, an intradermal skin test can be done.
 The veterinarian will inject a small amount of flea allergen into your dog's skin to see if there is a positive response.